Antonio Conte

-Antonio Conte (/it/; born 31 July 1969) is an Italian professional football manager and former player who is currently the head coach of Serie A club Napoli.
+Antonio Conte (/it/; born 31 July 1969) is an Italian professional football manager and former player.
+He has worked in Italy and abroad, with his most recent managerial stint being at Serie A club Napoli.
 He is widely regarded as one of the best football managers in the world.

 Playing as a midfielder, Conte began his career at local club Lecce and later became one of the most decorated and influential players in the history of Juventus having won, among others, five Serie A titles, one Coppa Italia, one UEFA Champions League, and one UEFA Cup, also serving as the team's captain from 1996 until 2001.
 He also played for the Italy national team and was a participant at the 1994 FIFA World Cup and UEFA Euro 2000, where, on both occasions, Italy finished runners-up.

 His managerial career started in 2006, leading Bari to a Serie B title, and Siena to promotion from the same division two years later.
 He took over at Juventus in 2011 and won three consecutive Serie A titles before taking charge of the Italy national team in 2014 until UEFA Euro 2016 where he led them to the quarter-finals.
 He then became Chelsea manager and led them to the Premier League title in his first season in charge, then winning the FA Cup in his second season but being dismissed as they finished fifth in the league.
 Conte joined Inter Milan a year later, leading the team to the UEFA Europa League final in his first season, then winning the 2020–21 Serie A title in his second season before stepping down in mutual consent.
 He joined Tottenham Hotspur in November 2021, but left in March 2023 by mutual consent.
 He joined Napoli in June 2024 and won the 2024–25 Serie A title in his first season, his fifth Scudetto and became the first manager to win the Italian league with three different clubs.

-As a manager, Conte is associated with the revival of three-man defensive formations in 2010s after they had seen limited use since their popularity in late 1990s Italian football.
+As a manager, Conte is associated with the revival of three-man defensive formations in the 2010s after they had seen limited use since their popularity in late 1990s Italian football.